Vernalhav/levada/README.md

     │   ├── images              # Icons and general purpose images
     │   ├── sounds              # Metronome beat and snap sounds
     │   └── styles              # Global CSS styling
-    ├── components              # React components
-    │   └── ...
+    ├── components              # React components and their individual CSS │   └── ...
-    ├── pages                   # React elements that correspond to each page │   └── ...
+    ├── pages                   # React elements that correspond to each page and their individual CSS │   └── ...
     └── utils                   # Utility functions (playBeat is here!)
 ```